Skip to main content

 Chronic stress can affect your whole body — from your head to your heart.

-So, what's really going on when you're stressed?
+So what's really going on when you're stressed?
 And how can paying attention to your stress improve your health?

 What is stress?

-The reaction starts in a part of your brain called the amygdala, which processes emotions like fear.
+This reaction starts in a part of your brain called the amygdala, which processes emotions like fear.
 When the amygdala senses danger, it sends a distress signal to your hypothalamus, which communicates to the rest of your body via the nervous system.
 When the hypothalamus gives the signal, your brain releases hormones like epinephrine (also called adrenaline) and the stress hormone cortisol into your bloodstream.

 Some physical signs your fight-or-flight response has kicked in include: